-Translation directly influences important cellular processes such as development, differentiation, growth, cell fitness and cellular adaptive responses to the external environment.
-Regulatory dysfunction in translation including defects in ribosomes underpins various human diseases including metabolic disorders, neuronal degenerative diseases and cancer.
-We hope to gain knowledge of how translational dys-regulation is associated with human diseases, and to provide insights into possible new treatment strategies in medicine by a further comprehension of the fundamental principles governing translation.
+Regulation of translation and quality control directly influences cellular processes such as development, differentiation, growth, cell fitness and cellular adaptive responses to the external environment.
+Regulatory dysfunction underpins various human diseases including metabolic disorders, neuronal degenerative diseases and cancer.
+We hope to gain knowledge of how dysregulation is associated with human diseases and to provide insights into possible new treatment strategies in medicine.